Ahmedzaid16/Ahmedzaid16/README.md

-- 👋 Hi, I’m @Ahmedzaid16
+- 👋 Hi, I’m @Ahmedzaid
 - 👀 I’m interested in programing
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ & Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/ahmed-zaid-3525111b7

 <!---
 Ahmedzaid16/Ahmedzaid16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.